Rail transport in Honduras

-Cuero y salado railway, restored in 2023.

 Railroads in Honduras were built in late 19th and early 20th centuries by two competing U.S. corporations, United Fruit (Tela Railroad Company) and Standard Fruit (later nationalized).
 All were in the Caribbean coastal area and never reached the capital.
 In 1993, the combined network had 785 km.
 As of 2006, only three separate segments remain in operation (totalling 67km) under the management of FNH - Ferrocarril Nacional de Honduras: